kparc/kcc/README.md

 -----------------------

 No rocket science, it is all pretty basic.
-So push on, greatness awaits.
+But push on, greatness awaits.

-### two types of types
+### types of types

 Type system in k gets strict when it has to, but also agrees that implicit casts and type coersion have their strengths — especially when done right,